 The 1677 Whipple house is a National Historic Landmark owned by the Ipswich museum, and is one of the finest examples of “first period” American architecture (1625-1725).

 The oldest part of the house dates to 1677 when the military officer and entrepreneur Captain John Whipple constructed a townhouse near the center of Ipswich.
 Prior to the 20th Century, oral history had attributed the house to John Fawne who moved to Haverhill before 1638, and to Richard Saltonstall, the town’s first miller.
 Dendrochronology tests conducted in 2002 dated the oldest timbers in the house to 1677.
+The Antiquarian Papers and several other documents state that the Whipple House was the home of Col. Joseph Hodgkins late in life.

 His son Major John Whipple doubled the size of the house by adding a lean-to addition in 1725 for slaves.
 The house was modified during the 18th Century with Georgian “improvements.”
 One of the earliest historic house museums in America, the Whipple House is a model in the early historic preservation movement thanks to the efforts of Rev. Thomas Franklin Waters who saved the house during the Colonial Revival period.